derickwarshaw/universal-react-app-starter/README.md

 ## Tech
-This app is built with React, Redux, React-router-v4, Webpack, Helmet, ...
+This app is built with React, Redux, React-router-v4, Webpack, Helmet, Sass, Postcss, ...
 The server side with node, express, React & Webpack.

 ---